 - Governor Dodge State Park is located in southwestern Wisconsin and is home to two lakes perfect for swimming and paddling.
 There's also plenty of hiking to enjoy.

 - Hike along the stunning dalles on the Wisconsin side of the St. Croix River at Interstate State Park in St. Croix Falls.
-Look for glacial potholes, which were formed by melting glaciers long ago.
+Here, you'll find geologically interesting glacial potholes, which were formed by melting glaciers long ago.

 - The Kettle Moraine State Forest, which spans the state and includes the northern and southern units, is a beautiful place to hike.
 The Ice Age Trail winds its way through these hills.